-Sweet potato recipes have historically been very time-intensive procedures.
-However, all it takes is a mandolin slicer to turn this classic American-Southern Soul Food ingredient into a fixing for a sandwich or wrap.
-Even better … it only requires 20 to 30 minutes of cooking.
-It’s as easy as cooking bacon but not as messy and so much healthier.
+Sweet potato recipes are usually very time-intensive procedures, but not with what I’m about to show you.
+All it takes is a mandolin slicer to turn this classic American-Southern Soul Food ingredient into a sandwich fixing in only 20 to 30 minutes.
+It’s as easy as cooking bacon but not greasy and so much healthier.

-Many mandolin slicers exist, so once you find the one you like you can try this easy idea.
-Do not try cutting these thin slices with a knife, as it can be a super dangerous.
-Once you have evenly thin slices, simply brush both sides with a little olive oil, sprinkle each side with kosher salt, and grill away!
-Over medium heat grill each side for 15 minutes and you’re done.
-Each side will caramelize and the interior will be moist and sweet.
+Many brands of mandolin slicers exist, so find one that you like.
+Do not try cutting these slices with a knife, as it can be a super dangerous trying to achieve such thinness manually.
+Once you have evenly thin slices, simply brush both sides with a little olive oil, sprinkle each side with kosher salt.
+Over medium heat, grill each side for about 15 minutes, and you’re done.
+Each surface will caramelize and the interior will be moist and naturally sweet.

-If you have a large griddle, you can make these in huge batches on a Sunday and store them in the refrigerator for a few days.
-Definitely consider adding this vegan-friendly, meat-like sandwich fixing to your diet if you’re trying to cut down on your meat intake.
+If you have a large griddle, you can make these in huge batches and store them in the refrigerator for a few days.
+Definitely consider adding this plant-based sandwich fixing to your diet if you’re trying to cut down on your meat intake.

 Be careful, PLEASE!!!

-Critics of this sweet potato concept say that it’s too dangerous. and I do understand the concern whole heartedly.
-I tend to do dangerous things all the time, so my tolerance for this type of activity is quite high.
+Critics of this sweet potato concept say that it’s too dangerous and I do understand the concern.
 Someone I know said she would be too afraid of “slicing off her hand”.
 My response was, “But we grew up playing with lawn darts in the 80s and nobody got punctured”.
-There are three ways around this problem:
+That said, there are three ways to make this safer:

-- Use a blade guard that comes with mandolin slicers, so make sure you use it.
-I happen to have lost mine.
+- A blade guard comes with mandolin slicers, so make sure you use it.

 - You can also buy a cut glove

-- Stop slicing once your sweet potato is too tiny to deal with safely.
-Yes, the best pato to safety can be complete avoidance.
+- Stop slicing once your sweet potato is too tiny to fit in the blade guard.
 Use the unsliced sweet potato pieces to make my Jamaican Curry Sweet Potato Dip wit Candied Ginger

 ingredientsfor sweet potato coldcuts